devops-infra/velez/README.md

 ## Disclaimer

 This project is in the early development stage and is not ready for production use.
+It is a work in progress and may contain bugs, incomplete features, incorrect documentation, backward incompatible changes or other issues.
+Use it at your own risk.

 Since it operates on the infrastructure, user is responsible for the consequences of the actions taken by the tool and should review the code before using it.

 ![Velez](img/velez.jpg)

 ## Features

 Supporting following services/tools and operations on them:

-- Terragrunt:
+- Terragrunt operations `-tg`:
     - Walk directory structure containing Terragrunt modules.
     - Run Plan, Apply, Destroy and Output on a selected module or a specific target.
     - Taint and Untaint a resource.